-OVER VIEW

-OVER What to Expect from the Dodd-Frank Act for the 2011 Proxy Season

-And How to Begin to Prepare

-I. INTRODUCTION

-A. Background of the Dodd-Frank Act

-B. Relationship of the Dodd-Frank Act to State Law and its Implications for

-Directors

-II.
-IMPACT ON SHAREHOLDER MEETINGS

-A. Proxy Access Rulemaking Authority

-B. Votes on Executive Compensation

-C. Further Limitation of Broker Discretionary Voting

-III.
-NEW EXECUTIVE COMPENSATION DISCLOSURES

-A. Pay vs. Performance Disclosure

-B. Pay Equity Disclosure

-IV.
-INDEPENDENCE OF THE COMPENSATION COMMITTEE AND ITS ADVISERS

-A. Independence of Compensation Committee Members

-B. Committee Authority over its Advisers

-C. Independence of Committee Advisers

-V. OTHER KEY GOVERNANCE PROVISIONS

-A. Incentive Compensation Clawback Policies

-B. Disclosure of the Permissibility of Hedging by Directors and Employees

-C. Disclosure of Board Leadership Structures

-D. Whistleblower Incentives and Protections

-E. Board Committee Approval of Certain Swap Transactions

-F. New Governance Requirements for Financial Companies that May Influence "Best Practices"

-at Non-Financial Companies

-VI.
-ON THE HORIZON: POSSIBLE ENHANCEMENTS OF THE TRANSPARENCY

-OF SECURITIES OWNERSHIP

-A. Beneficial Ownership of Security-Based Swaps

-B. Deadlines for Initial Reports of Beneficial Ownership

-C. Disclosure of Short Sales by Institutional Investment Managers

-VII.
-INVESTOR-RELATED INITIATIVES AT THE SEC

-A. Investor Advisory Committee

-B. Office of the Investor Advocate

-VIII.
-SEC REVIEW OF THE U.S. PROXY VOTING SYSTEM

-APPEN NDICES

-A. Summary of Further Required Implementing Action, Effective Dates and Applicability of the Governance

-and Disclosure Provisions of the Dodd-Frank Act

-B. Assessing Shareholder Relations: Questions to Ask
+OVEDI Page OVERV 1 What to Expect from the Dodd-Frank Act for the 2011 Proxy Season 1 And How to Begin to Prepare 2 3 when to Expect More from the SEC 5 Ι. INTRODUCTION 4 A. Background of the Dodd-Frank Act 4 B. Relationship of the Act to State Law and Implications for Directors 4 II.
+IMPACT ON SHAREHOLDER MEETINGS 4 A. Proxy Access Rulemaking Authority and the Adoption of Proxy Access 4 B. Votes on Executive Compensation 6 C. Further Limitation of Broker Discretionary Voting 9 III.
+NEW EXECUTIVE COMPENSATION DISCLOSURES 10 A. Pay vs. Performance Disclosure 11 B. Pay Equity Disclosure 11 IV.
+INDEPENDENCE OF THE COMPENSATION COMMITTEE AND ITS ADVISERS 12 A. Independence of Compensation Committee Members 12 B. Committee Authority over its Advisers 13 C. Independence of Committee Advisers 13 V .
+OTHER KEY GOVERNANCE PROVISIONS 14 A. Incentive Compensation Clawback Policies 14 B. Disclosure of the Permissibility of Hedging by Directors and Employees 15 C. Disclosure of Board Leadership Structures 16 D. Whistleblower Incentives and Protections 16 E. Board Committee Approval of Certain Swap Transactions 17 F. New Governance Requirements for Financial Companies that May Influence "Best Practices" at Non-Financial Companies 18 VI.
+ON THE HORIZON: POSSIBLE ENHANCEMENTS OF THE TRANSPARENCY OF SECURITIES OWNERSHIP 19 A. Beneficial Ownership of Security-Based Swaps 20 B. Deadlines for Initial Reports of Beneficial Ownership 21 C. Disclosure of Short Sales by Institutional Investment Managers 21 VII.
+INVESTOR-RELATED INITIATIVES AT THE SEC 22 A. Investor Advisory Committee 22 B. Office of the Investor Advocate 22 VIII.
+SEC REVIEW OF THE U.S. PROXY VOTING SYSTEM 22 APPEN DICES A. SEC Rulemaking Update: Proxy Access and Further Bar on Broker Discretionary Voting A-1 B. More to Come and When to Expect It: Further Required SEC Implementing Action B-1 C. Assessing Shareholder Relations: Questions to Ask C-1